 BoardSource’s Commitment to Diversity, Inclusion, and Equity: For Ourselves and the Social Sector

-BoardSource envisions a world where every social sector organization has the leadership it needs to fulfill its mission and advance the public good.
-While many factors contribute to strong and effective board and staff leadership, we believe that a commitment to diversity, inclusion, and equity is essential to making this vision a reality.
+BoardSource envisions a future where the nonprofit community has the leadership to fulfill its purpose and create a just world where all can thrive.
+We believe that a commitment to diversity, inclusion, and equity is essential to making this vision a reality.

 As stewards of the public good, all social sector organizations, regardless of mission, are called on to embrace and celebrate our common humanity, and the inherent worth of all people.
 In doing so, we must also acknowledge that a climate of growing intolerance and inequity is a challenge to our democratic values and ideals.
 Divisions along economic, racial, religious, and political lines have created an increasingly polarized society in need of healing.
 And the complex issues and dynamics at the intersection of race, class, gender, and sexuality call for deeper thinking as we seek to understand each other.

 Nonprofit organizations play a unique role in bridging these divides and brokering solutions.
 As a sector, we have the power to bring together communities and speak out against and change longstanding systems and policies designed to benefit some groups while marginalizing, excluding, or harming others.

 For some organizations, creating a more inclusive and equitable society is at the core of their missions and the reason they do their work.
 For others, a commitment to diversity, inclusion, and equity reflects the context in which their organizations are working — an acknowledgment that to fulfill their missions, they must understand and embrace the full diversity of their community and the societal realities that affect all of us.

 We believe that social sector organizations are better able to do this work effectively and with authenticity when they are led by boards that are intentionally diverse, inclusive, and focused on equity: